 The weather in Dubai can be hot and humid in the summer.
 But seeing as you will hop from air-conditioned hotels to air-conditioned cabs and tourist attractions, you’re not likely to feel the heat.
-It is a good idea to pack cottons and muslins in the summer.
+It is a good idea to pack cottons and linens in the summer.
 If you’re travelling between December to March, be prepared for a little rainfall.
-And if you’re coming in the winter, carry a jacket or a sweater, the nights may be a little chilly.
+And if you’re coming in the winter, carry a jacket or a sweater, the nights can get a little chilly.
 But then again, it’s a great idea to eat or travel outdoors while there’s just a little nip in the air.

 Dubai tourism makes it a great place for family vacations.
 Whether its world-class shopping, experiential malls, bargains at souks, restaurants and hotels for all kinds of budgets and cuisines.
 And let’s not forget, the world’s largest indoor theme park.
 Shark diving is available as is a camel ride and dune buggy racing.
 Then there are aqua parks.
 It’s where kids go to have wondrous experiences and where adults become children.